Liu-rj/PolyG/readme.md

-This is the repo for graphrag query planner.
+This is the repo for PolyG (graphrag query planner).